 Select this option to enable the LDAP server.
 Disabled LDAP servers will be skipped over during LDAP authentication if you have configured multiple LDAP servers.
 LDAP authentication will stop working if you disable all your configured LDAP servers.

 Use Secure LDAP Check to use Secure LDAP (LDAPS).
+LDAPS uses TLS (Transport Layer Security) to encrypt and authenticate the data exchanged between Serv-U and the LDAP server.
+All interactions are performed through a secure channel, which prevents unauthorized parties from intercepting or modifying the data.
 Host The host name or IP address of the LDAP server.
 This may be IPv4 or IPv6, but it is always required.
 Port

 The TCP port on which the LDAP server is listening.
 This will usually be 389, or 636 for secure LDAPS.

 Connection Account The user name of the account that is used to connect to the LDAP server and execute queries against it.
 Provide the account name complete with the UPN suffix.
 Serv-U does not automatically apply the UPN suffix for the name you provide here.

 Connection Account Password